slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Só os mais corajosos conseguem fazer a paz."  -- Trump*

 - Be willing to side with the minority.
 - Find cassandras to stop catastrophes.
-The “Cassandras” are experts in their field.
+The «Cassandras» are experts in their field.
 These people are data driven.
 - i fear not the man who’s read ten thousand books, but the man who’s read the book ten thousand times.
 - Nietszche says to measure one’s strength by the number of parasites one can support.
 - surpass a gatekeeper: i’m x, i know your situation and how is the way i can make it the most confortable (safe) for you.